 Choosing to Use the Laws of Your Country of Nationality

 Since 2015, France has been a signatory to an EU law known as Brussels IV.
 Under this law you can elect to have your estate distributed according to the laws prevailing in your country of nationality.
 You need to have made a will that is legally valid in that country.
 However a reform to the law has just been passed which stops people from countries where there is no forced heirship for children, from disinheriting their children.
 It applies to French property, and is limited to cases where either the deceased or one of his/her children is a national of an EU state, or has his/her habitual residence in such a state.
-This should come into effect on 1st November 2021, but there have been challenges to the legality of certain aspects (See this article), and some lawyers are of the opinion that it could be challenged as contrary to the provisions of 650/2012 which is the Brussels IV law.
+This came into effect on 1st November 2021, but there have been challenges to the legality of certain aspects (See this article), and some lawyers are of the opinion that it could be challenged as contrary to the provisions of 650/2012 which is the Brussels IV law.
 The law was aimed at nationals of countries with Sharia law, where girls routinely inherit less than their brothers, but will affect nationals of all countries, such as England, Wales and the USA where there is no forced heirship.

 In addition it is worth noting that even if you can use your British will, inheritance tax on any French property will still be paid at French rates.
 Here are a few examples with rates and information taken from the official French Notary site and Service-Public.fr :

 Bill (English) and Ben are an unmarried couple who live in France and own a house together.
 Bill is divorced and has 2 children from his marriage.
 According to French law when he dies, those children receive 2/3 of his estate, leaving him free to leave 1/3 to Ben, who then has to pay 60% inheritance tax on it after a measly €1594 (in 2021) tax free allowance.
 This wouldn’t have been the case if they were married or in a civil union (“Pacs”) where Ben would have been able to inherit tax free.